EXCLUSIVE-IMF and Ghana expected to reach staff-level agreement by Tuesday - sources

 The cocoa, gold, and oil-producing West African nation has said it needs the deal by the end of the year.

-The government has begun restructuring its debt this week by rolling out a plan to swap $10.5 billion in local bonds with new ones, but has not yet announced plans for a foreign debt restructuring
+The government has begun restructuring its debt this week by rolling out a plan to swap $10.5 billion in local bonds with new ones.
+However, it has not yet announced plans for a foreign debt restructuring

+If a domestic debt rework is "done in a coherent manner, with the support of the IMF and the local banking system, the country will be in a significantly better position because it addresses the near term external liquidity challenges," said Carmen Altenkirch, Aviva Investors emerging markets sovereign analyst.

 One source close to the matter said that the conditions for an external debt restructuring were the final hurdle and that an agreement was expected to be reached on Friday.

+"After December 2020, Ghana's government did not go to the IMF and did not slash budget expenditure," said Charlie Robertson, global chief economist at Renaissance Capital.
+"Then higher global borrowing costs in 2022 were the catalyst for its default on domestic debt."

+Ghana's international bonds were broadly unchanged on Friday with most issues trading at deeply distressed levels of 30-33 cents in the dollar, data from Tradeweb showed. ,

-(Reporting by Cooper Inveen and Christian Akorlie; Writing by Nellie Peyton; Editing by Bate Felix and Toby Chopra)
+(Reporting by Cooper Inveen and Christian Akorlie; additional reporting by Jorgelina do Rosario in London, Writing by Nellie Peyton and Karin Strohecker; Editing by Bate Felix, Toby Chopra and Crispian Balmer)

 ((nellie.peyton@thomsonreuters.com; +221 77 298 1636;))